ietf-wg-acme/acme/draft-ietf-acme-acme.md

 _acme-challenge.example.org.
 300 IN TXT "gfj9Xq...Rg85nM"
 ~~~~~~~~~~

-The response to the DNS challenge provides the computed key authorization to
-acknowledge that the client is ready to fulfill this challenge.

-keyAuthorization (required, string):
-: The key authorization for this challenge.
-This value MUST match the token
-from the challenge and the client's account key.
+A client responds with an empty object ({}) to acknowledge that the challenge
+can be validated by the server.

 ~~~~~~~~~~
 POST /acme/authz/1234/2